 Understanding Mangalore’s Coastal Character

-Material Selection as Philosophy
+Material Selection as a Design Philosophy

-Color and Light in Coastal Contexts
+Color and Light in a Coastal Context

-Furniture and Millwork Craftsmanship
+Furniture and Millwork with Longevity in Mind

 Integrating Local Craft Traditions